fbpx

 5. Share your remote work policy

-63% of employers have remote workers, yet only 43 percent have remote work policies.
-It’s time to draft one if you don’t already have one.
-In order to set clear expectations, review your remote work policy during the onboarding process.
-Your remote work policy may cover matters like the hours you expect employees to be available.
+In order to set clear expectations and avoid any miscommunication, review your remote work policy during your remote onboarding process and provide your new hire with a copy for easy reference.
+Your remote work policy may cover matters like the hours you expect employees to be available or remote meeting expectations.

 7. Maintain a channel of open communication